ST10471843/AlexsWeb/README.md

 ## Alex's Portfolio Website

+- **Developer**: Nkhensani Bontle Mathebula
+- **Student Number**: ST10471843
+- **Group**:3
+- **Course**:HAW1
+- **Subject**: WEDE

+---

+## Links
+- **GitHub Repository**:

+---

+## Project Overview

+The **Alex’s Portfolio** project is a personal web application created as part of the **WEDE** Ice Task.
+It was built using **HTML, CSS, and JavaScript** with a mobile-first and accessible design approach.

+The goal of this portfolio is to:
+- Showcase Alex’s skills, projects, and achievements.
+- Provide employers, collaborators, and clients with a professional first impression.
+- Offer direct ways to connect through contact links and call-to-action buttons.

+---

+## Purpose and Features

+### Purpose
+To create a **professional online presence** that clearly presents Alex’s technical abilities and encourages collaboration or job opportunities.

+### Key Features
+- **Hero Section with Call-to-Action:** A welcoming intro with “Hire Me” and “Download Resume” buttons.
+- **Projects Showcase:** Grid of projects that expand into case studies (challenge, solution, outcomes).
+- **Insights/Blog Section:** Space for posts about development, design, and personal reflections.
+- **Testimonials Section:** Quotes and feedback from past clients or peers.
+- **Responsive & Accessible Design:** Fully mobile-friendly with ARIA support and strong contrast ratios.

+---
 ## Self-Reflection

 Working on this portfolio redesign gave me the chance to think more critically about how design and functionality influence user experience.
 It was not just about making a site look good, but about ensuring it communicates clearly and encourages interaction.